rongmon/rbcodes/README.md

 	                     absorption lines at any redshifts, and do simple equivalent width and Gaussian fitting.
 My version of x_specplot routine.
 Now updated to plot multiple absorbers and load previously identified absorbers.

+	5) abstools: A complex absorption line analysis GUI to simultaneously continuum fit and measure EW/logN of several absorption lines.
+This is under GUIs/abstools.
+		     Look up readme file in that folder for a working example.

 The IGM folder contains several python routines for intergalactic medium and circumgalactic medium calculations.